Key Takeaways:

 1. Preregistration

 During preregistration, the practice can discuss financial expectations of the patient, including time of payment and no-show/cancellation policy.
 The preregistration process allows a practice to set the financial tone at the beginning and prevents questions about payment.
+Clear communication at this stage reduces the risk of downstream collection issues.
 If a practice doesn’t have a tight preregistration process, there are many areas that can get missed.
 Check your preregistration process to get your revenue cycle process off to a strong start.

 2. Registration